soimort/translate-shell/README.md

     Specify the command-line audio player to use, and listen to the translation.
 -x [proxy], -proxy [proxy]
     Use proxy on given port.
+-u [agent], -user-agent [agent]
+    Specify the User-Agent to identify as.
 -I, -interactive, -shell
     Start an interactive shell, invoking `rlwrap` whenever possible (unless `-no-rlwrap` is specified).
 -no-rlwrap